Pushparaj45/Full-stack/records/README.md

 npm install
 ```

-This command will read the `package.json` file in the project directory and install all the required Node.js modules.

 ### 4. Run the Development Server

 After installing the dependencies, you can start the development server to run the React project locally.
 Use the following command: